bmabsout/Thesis/src/chapters/08_synthesis_future.typ

 #import "../commands.typ": *

-= Synthesis and Future Directions
+= Synthesis and Future Directions <chap:synthesis>

 This thesis has presented composable fulfillment as a unified framework for multi-objective robot learning that comprehensively addresses the intent-to-reality gap.
 Through the development of mathematical foundations for multi-fulfillment optimization, formal languages for expressing complex objective relationships, architectural principles for universal behavioral objectives, and adaptation frameworks for preserving multi-objective intent across domains, we have demonstrated how to transform robot learning from a brittle trial-and-error process into a principled engineering discipline.
 This final chapter synthesizes the key contributions, examines their broader implications, and outlines promising directions for future research.